|

 - Screen-printed

-polyethylene plastic.
-With these plates the fade-resistance
+spot-color polyethylene plastic.
+For medium-duty .055-gauge polyethylene, the fade-resistance

 don’t sell, have a life expectancy in decent condition of probably